Wind Turbine Technician Schools in South Carolina

 Clemson, SC Online + Campus

-Clemson University offers a set of energy programs for aspiring wind turbine mechanics.
+Clemson University offers a set of energy programs for aspiring wind turbine technicians.
 They include a Renewable Energy certificate program consisting of three classes, a Power Systems Engineering Certificate program, and an Advanced Power Systems Engineering certificate program.

 Read more